-The Watch House is a beautiful 19th Century coast guard’s watch house perched on a cliff on the South Cornish Coast with the most spectacular views imaginable, protected by the National Trust ownership.
-It is completely off-grid and a 20 minute walk from the car park, but for families and couples adventurous enough to try it, The Watch House offers incredible rewards.
+The Watch House is a beautiful 19th Century coast guard’s lookout perched on a cliff on the South Cornish Coast with the most spectacular views imaginable, protected by the National Trust ownership.
+It is completely off-grid with a charmingly shabby interior and a 20 minute walk from the car park, but for families and couples adventurous enough to try it, The Watch House offers incredible rewards.

 What to expect